fd0/build-go/README.md

 end-users to compile the program without having to setup a `GOPATH`.

-For it to function correctly, all dependencies need to be vendored, e.g. with `dep`.
+For it to function correctly, all dependencies need to be vendored, e.g. with `dep` or `go mod vendor`.
 Then, your build does not depend on any third-party resources on the Internet.
+For Go >= 1.11, modules are used for building and `GOPROXY` is set to `off` so that no Internet is needed when building.

 The program has a build tag that is not set normally (`ignore_build_go`) so it is not considered when compiling the other Go code in a repository.